Carnival Cruise Line: 2020s

-In 2020, due to the effects of the COVID-19 pandemic, Carnival Fantasy, Carnival Imagination, Carnival Inspiration were all sold for scrapping.
-Carnival Fascination was initially sold to another line, only to be resold for scrapping a year later.

-In June 2021, it was announced that the Costa Magica would move from Costa Cruises to the Carnival fleet, and would receive a new name and the updated Carnival livery.
+In June 2021, the Costa Magica moved from Costa Cruises to the Carnival fleet, and received a new name and the updated Carnival livery.
 On the same day, Carnival also announced that an Excel class ship previously under construction for AIDA Cruises would be transferred to Carnival.
 Later in the year, the name was revealed to be Carnival Jubilee.

-On July 31, 2021, after numerous delays, the highly anticipated Mardi Gras entered service, sailing year round from Port Canaveral.
+In July 2021, after numerous delays, the highly anticipated Mardi Gras entered service, sailing year round from Port Canaveral.

-In early 2022, Carnival would announce the retirement of Carnival Sensation and Carnival Ecstasy, with Sensation being sold for recycling immediately, and Ecstasy remaining in the fleet until October 2022.
+In early 2022, Carnival announce the retirement of Carnival Sensation and Carnival Ecstasy.
+Sensation was sold for recycling immediately, and Ecstasy remained in the fleet until October 2022.

-In June 2022, it was announced that Costa Luminosa would join the fleet as Carnival Luminosa replacing the previous announced plans of moving Costa Magica which would remain with Costa.
+In June 2022, Costa Luminosa joined the fleet as Carnival Luminosa replacing the previous plans of moving Costa Magica which remained with Costa.
+It began cruises from Brisbane, Australia in November 2022.
+It does Alaskan cruises from Seattle in the summers before returning to Australia in the winters.

-It was further announced in June 2022, that Carnival would create a new concept with Costa Cruises, dubbed Costa by Carnival to bring over Costa Venezia and Costa Firenze and have the pair sail under the Carnival brand, while retaining their Costa names and livery.
+In June 2022, Carnival's announced a new concept, Fun Italian Style, bringing over Costa Venezia and Costa Firenze and having the pair sail under the Carnival brand, while retaining their Italian designs and Costa funnels.
 Both ships will join the Carnival fleet in 2023 and 2024 respectively.
-On October 21, 2022, Carnival released renderings of the ships and announced that the ships would get Carnival names, becoming Carnival Venezia and Carnival Firenze.
+In October 2022, Carnival released renderings of the ships and announced that the ships would get Carnival names, becoming Carnival Venezia and Carnival Firenze.
+They would receive the blue livery with twist, having a yellow stripe instead of the red and white ones found on the other Carnival ships.